nod-ai/iree-kernel-benchmark/README.md

 pip install -r requirements.txt
 ```

-If you don't want to have to `cd` into the repo to use the tools, you may optionally run `pip install --no-compile --pre --upgrade -e .` to install the `iree-kernel-benchmark` package.
+If you don't want to have to `cd` into the repo to use the tools, you may optionally run `pip install --no-compile --pre --upgrade -e .` to install the `iree_kernel_benchmark` package.

 If you plan to run the TK benchmarks, also install iree-turbine with
 ```